-If certain requirements are not appropriate or would cause the new product not to be able to function as intended, manufacturers of products that are subject to performance standards in 21 CFR 1020-1050, may be granted variances or exemptions from these requirements under certain circumstances.
+If certain requirements are not appropriate or would cause the new product to not function as intended, manufacturers of products that are subject to performance standards in 21 CFR 1020-1050, may be granted variances or exemptions from these requirements under certain circumstances.

-- Variances - For a product the design of which does not comply with a certain requirement of the applicable performance standard (See regulations and procedures in 21 CFR 1010.4)
+- Variances - For a product design which does not comply with a certain requirement of the applicable performance standard (See regulations and procedures in 21 CFR 1010.4)

 - Exemptions from certain performance requirements for products intended for sale to Government agencies - For products developed under contract with the US Department of Defense or other federal agencies, see regulations and procedures at 21 CFR 1010.5 and Exemptions From Electronic Products Regulations.